 Q. What is the role of the New Jersey Department of Education in the Connected Action Roadmap?

-A. The NJDOE has endorsed the Connected Action Roadmap as its vision for teaching and learning in New Jersey schools.
+A. The NJDOE has identified the Connected Action Roadmap as its vision for teaching and learning in New Jersey schools.
 The department is partnering with the major education organizations to promote CAR, not as a mandate, but as a best practice, strategic and collaborative approach to developing a standards-based curriculum that fosters equitable outcomes for students.
 Educators from across the state are working with the Office of Standards and Assessment staff to unpack the ELA and math standards into clear specific learning goals, which will be placed into suggested units of study and made available to all educators.
 Together, the NJDOE and the education organizations have signed on to the Statement of Vision and Commitment to the Connected Action Roadmap: A Systems Approach to Strengthening Teaching, Leading, and Learning.

 2019-2020 Pilot Schools – Strengthening Teaching, Leading, and Learning

-During the 2019-2020 school year, 10 New Jersey school districts will take part in a pilot program, being offered and funded through a partnership with the New Jersey Department of Education, the Overdeck Family Foundation and the Foundation for Educational Administration.
+During the 2019-2020 school year, 10 New Jersey school districts took part in a pilot program, being offered and funded through a partnership with the New Jersey Department of Education, the Overdeck Family Foundation and the Foundation for Educational Administration.
 The purpose of the pilot is to engage 10 school districts that are committed to utilizing selected grade levels of the newly released NJDOE Instructional Units in ELA and/or Math within the Connected Action Roadmap (CAR) process.
 This pilot is intended to build the capacity of educators in New Jersey schools to work effectively in professional learning communities (PLCs) using the newly released NJDOE Instructional Units in ELA and/or Math.
 In keeping with Commissioner Repollet’s call for, “Equity in action,” the overarching intent of the pilot is to assist districts in ensuring that every student has access to a viable standards-based curriculum.